 Triple Lunge Punch

-In karate, Sanbon Zuki (三本突き) translates to “three-punch combination,” a fundamental technique involving a sequence of three consecutive punches.
-This drill enhances speed, power, and coordination, serving as a cornerstone in many karate styles.
+The Triple Lunge Punch, known in Japanese as Sanbon Zuki (三本突き), translates to “three-punch combination.”
+“Sanbon” (三本) means “three” and “Zuki” (突き) means punch or thrust.
+It is a fundamental technique involving a sequence of three consecutive punches that enhances speed, power, and coordination, serving as a cornerstone drill in many karate styles.

 • Begin in a front stance (Zenkutsu Dachi), ensuring stability and proper alignment.